 Tal Orot offers workshops in authentic Jewish meditation and contemplative prayer techniques correlated with study of traditional text sources relating to the training of consciousness to cultivate ethical and spiritual growth.
-We are located in Tzfat, with classes in a variety of settings.
-One of these is Livnot U’Lehibanot on their beautiful campus, which welcomes Jews from all over Israel and throughout the world.
-We work in close cooperation with the exciting programs of Livnot U’Lehibanot, and benefit from the spiritual atmosphere of the city long associated with the living practice of Kabbalah.
+We are located in Tzfat, with classes in a variety of settings, benefiting from the spiritual atmosphere of the city long associated with the living practice of Kabbalah.

 We are structured as a non-hierarchical, non-denominational society, in which the insights and experiences of all members are welcomed, shared and respected.
 Tal Orot expresses our vision for a contemplative society open to all Jews that can contribute to the spiritual and ethical vitality of Jewish life in Israel, North America and around the world.

 Tal Orot workshops offer training in authentic Jewish meditation methods from the philosophic, kabbalistic and hasidic traditions.
 The experiential focus of Tal Orot is enriched by the study of traditional source-texts in Jewish philosophy, kabbalah, hasidism and ethics, and contemporary studies in the phenomenology of consciousness.
 Meditation workshops range from ongoing daily and weekly meetings to intensive programs of various durations.
+As of August 2020, all of our classes are using online technology, which allows us to connect to people all over the world.
 We are building our website to feature interactive webinars, recorded exercises and related materials, to cultivate a world-wide Jewish contemplative community.
 Articles and books are also planned.